hku-systems/cronus/README.md

 - Code link: <https://github.com/hku-systems/Cronus>
 - OS Version: Ubuntu 16.04 or 18.04.
 - Metrics: execution time and throughput.
-- Expected runtime: each trial of each data point takes about 2 xxx.
+- Expected runtime: each trial of each data point takes about 1 minute.

 ## Structure